The Hornstein Jewish Professional Leadership Program

 Meeting periodically throughout the year, these required sessions enable Hornstein community building and enable students to present their learning to one another.
 Students are involved in planning and coordinating the various Community Time activities.

-Requirements for the Dual Degree of Master of Arts (MA in Jewish Professional Leadership and MA in Near Eastern and Judaic Studies)
+Requirements for the Dual Degree of Master of Arts in Jewish Professional Leadership (MA) and Master of Arts in Near Eastern and Judaic Studies (MA)

 This program prepares future Jewish leaders to understand contemporary issues within the context of Jewish history, culture, and tradition.
 The program provides the knowledge, research skills, and practical tools necessary to envision and help shape twenty-first-century Jewish life.
 Graduates of this dual degree program receive a Master of Arts in Jewish Professional Leadership from the Hornstein Program, and a Master of Arts from the Department of Near Eastern and Judaic Studies.